 Thank you for your time and consideration,

 Remember, expediency is key.
 It demonstrates enthusiasm and all-around professionalism.
-In your thank you e-mail, you're going to want to express gratitude, remark on something you learned, tie yourself back to the position, and close with one more word of thanks.
+In your thank-you email, you're going to want to express gratitude, remark on something you learned, tie yourself back to the position, and close with more thanks.
+See the tips below for more on this.

 Dear Mr. Parker: [Use a colon in formal settings.]